• Explore. Learn. Thrive. Fastlane Media Network

 Listen on: Shopify.com | Apple Podcasts | Spotify | YouTube

-Shopify’s official podcast has been running since 2014 and now has over 600 episodes.
+Shopify’s official podcast has been running since 2014 and now has over 700 episodes with more than 10 million downloads.
 The format is straightforward: founder interviews focused on how real businesses were built, scaled, and made profitable on Shopify.
-MANSCAPED, Wild Rye, Waterboy – the guest roster reads like a who’s who of brands that figured it out.
+MANSCAPED, Wild Rye, Waterboy, and POPFLEX are just a few of the brands that have shared their stories on the show.

-The show publishes twice a week, which means there’s always something new.
-If you’re looking for inspiration grounded in actual business decisions rather than theory, this is a reliable weekly listen.
+Shuang and Adam co-host together, and the show publishes weekly, which means there’s always something new in the feed.
+If you’re looking for inspiration grounded in actual business decisions rather than theory, this is one of the most reliable listens in the Shopify ecosystem.

 3. The Ecommerce Playbook